ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 # Acknowledgments

-The authors would like to thank Bob Bradley, Frederic Jacobs, Mirja Kühlewind, Yannick Sierra, and Brian Trammell for their input and feedback on earlier versions of this draft.
+The authors would like to thank Bob Bradley, Frederic Jacobs, Mirja Kühlewind, Yannick Sierra, Brian Trammell, and Magnus Westerlund for their input and feedback on this draft.

 --- back